theol0403/anachron-zmk-config/README.md

 achievable with one hand to accommodate instances when the other is occupied.
 This includes shortcuts accessible with the left hand while the right is on the mouse, and one-handed navigation/editing.

+For example, numword is accessible with a combo on the right hand, and common nav combos are available on the left hand num layer.

 ### 🛠️ Natural, Effective Features